Quantized Adam with Error Feedback: Related Works

 \subsection{Adaptive Learning Rate}

 Adaptive learning rate, as a popular optimization technique for training deep learning models, has attracted much attention.
-Lots of papers have studied the convergences of adaptive stochastic gradient methods, such as AdaGrad \cite{duchi2011adaptive,mcmahan2010adaptive}, RMSprop \cite{hinton2012neural}, Adam \cite{kingma2014adam}, and AMSGrad \cite{reddi2019convergence}.
+Numerous papers have studied the convergences of adaptive stochastic gradient methods, such as AdaGrad \cite{duchi2011adaptive,mcmahan2010adaptive}, RMSprop \cite{hinton2012neural}, Adam \cite{kingma2014adam}, and AMSGrad \cite{reddi2019convergence}.
 Besides the counterexample of divergence when using the Adam algorithm in the convex case in \cite{reddi2019convergence}, various works have proposed different conditions to make Adam-type methods converge to first-order stationary points.
-For example, \cite{ward2018adagrad,li2018convergence,zou2018weighted} established global convergence of AdaGrad in the nonconvex setting; \cite{reddi2019convergence} checked the difference between learning rates of two adjacent iterations and proposed a new variant called AMSGrad; \cite{chen2018convergence} established the convergence of AMSGrad in the nonconvex setting; \cite{basu2018convergence} showed that Adam converges when a full-batch gradient was used; \cite{zhou2018adashift} checked the independence between gradient square and learning rate to ensure the convergence for the counterexamples in \cite{reddi2019convergence}, and \cite{zou2019sufficient} checked the parameter setting to give a sufficient condition to guarantee the convergences of both Adam and RMSProp.
-In this paper, we propose distributed variant of Adam method based \cite{zou2019sufficient} by incorporating quantization schemes and an error-feedback technique.
-We also show that it will converge to a saddle point with quantized update vector, and will be close to a saddle point when we quantize the weights of a certain network.
+For example, \cite{ward2018adagrad,li2018convergence,zou2018weighted} establish global convergence of AdaGrad in the nonconvex setting; Reddi et al. \cite{reddi2019convergence} check the difference between learning rates of two adjacent iterations and proposes a new variant called AMSGrad; Chen et al. \cite{chen2018convergence} establish the convergence of AMSGrad in the nonconvex setting; Basu et al. \cite{basu2018convergence} show that Adam converges when a full-batch gradient is used; Zhou et al. \cite{zhou2018adashift} check the independence between gradient square and learning rate to ensure the convergence for the counterexamples in \cite{reddi2019convergence}, and Zou et al. \cite{zou2019sufficient} check the parameter setting to give a sufficient condition to guarantee the convergences of both Adam and RMSProp.
+Also, Reddi et al. \cite{reddi2020adaptive} introduce distributed stochastic adaptive gradient methods in the centralized model and Nazari et al. \cite{nazari2019dadam} introduce a decentralized adaptive gradient method.
+In this paper, we propose a distributed variant of Adam method by incorporating quantization and error-feedback techniques.
+We show that the proposed method converges to a saddle point with quantized update vectors, and will be close to a saddle point when we quantize the weights of a certain network.